Decentralized-ID/decentralized-id.github.io/README.md

 This is a skeleton, around which I will fill some background information; highlight the chosen resources; rearrange things a bit, and provide some justification for its layout.

-Please let me know about any of the links are depreciated, and about any you'd like to see included.
+Please let me know about any of the links are depreciated, and anything you'd like to see included.

 ## Awesome Decentralized, Self-Sovereign, and Blockchain Identity resources